-This course is designed for the motivated learner who wants to perfect their animation skills.
+This Blender course and series of tutorials, are designed for the motivated learner who wants to perfect their animation skills.
 Before you can truly bring a character to life in a believable way, you will need to learn to control your animation.

 It's recommended that you have a beginners knowledge of animation with Blender.
 If you're brand new, consider taking our Fundamentals of Animation course first.